adlaws/titan-vue-ui/README.md

 Place the contents of the generated `dist` folder into a location accessible by Titan, and update the required references in the other Titan source files.

+> NOTE: in development, this project was in the following folder: `(titan-root)\gui\adlaws\titan-gui-js`, so some paths may need to be adjusted if it is deployed elsewhere.
+Check `titan-utils.js`, where commonly referenced paths, functions, and environmental variables are initialised, and update them as required.

 During development you may wish to develop "in place", so that `npm run build` is placing the `dist` folder in the location Titan is refrerring to, rather than requiring the additional copying step.

 Depending on where in Titan you are using the web app, it may be sufficient to simply re-trigger the display of the app to see any changes made.
 In other